aws/karpenter-provider-aws/website/content/en/preview/tasks/set-resource-limits.md

 ### Implementation

-Karpenter refuses to allocate new resources while at least one resoruce limit is *exceeded*.
+Karpenter refuses to allocate new resources while at least one resource limit is *exceeded*.
 In other words, resource limits aren't hard limits, they only apply once Karpenter detects that a limit has been crossed.

 **Example:**